 We have tried to list the most frequently asked questions below.
-However, if you don't find the answer to your question here, or in another section of our website please send your question to the Managing Editor, Karin Dearness.
+However, if you don't find the answer to your question here, or in another section of our website please send your question to the Managing Editor, Cathy (Yuhong) Yuan.

 Can I do a Cochrane Review on my own?

 No. Cochrane reviews are produced by teams of two or more authors to ensure that at least two authors independently assess studies for inclusion and extract the data.
-You may wish to read section 3.2.4 of the Cochrane policy manual titled "Managing expectations: what does The Cochrane Collaboration expect of authors, and what can authors expect of The Cochrane Collaboration?" for a better idea of what will be expected.
+You may wish to read section 3.2.4 of the Cochrane policy manual titled "What does Cochrane expect of authors, and what can authors expect of Cochrane?" for a better idea of what will be expected.

 My protocol is in the editorial process, may I start on my review now?